 It’s really important to do proper research before choosing a domain name.
 Yes, not every domain name would yield the desired results.
 You have to be vigilant about which domain to go for and why.

 If your brand already exists in the market and people identify it then search for a domain name that matches your brand name.
 Go ahead perform a domain name search to check if your brand name is available.

-In case of availability, immediately reserve it for yourself; though, if the exact name is not

-  available, think for some variation or go with country-code TLD instead of .com, be careful about
+In case of availability, immediately reserve it for yourself; though, if the exact name is not available, think for some variation or go with country-code TLD instead of .com, be careful about the length.

-  the length.

-  On the contrary, when it comes to registering a completely new brand, try not to exceed 2 to 3 words

-  because the shorter the name, the easier it will be for people to recall and find you.
-Searching for

-  a domain name is simple just enter the name below and click search.
+On the contrary, when it comes to registering a completely new brand, try not to exceed 2 to 3 words because the shorter the name, the easier it will be for people to recall and find you.
+Searching for a domain name is simple, visit the domain name search page enter the desired name and click search.